jorgelbg/jorgelbg.github.io/content/posts/2020/loki-worldmap-panel.md

 Which made a bit of sense, since we need to set the `{{ geohash }}` as the legend of our query.
 This makes the `geohash` label (when using a Prometheus datasource) available to the Worldmap panel.
 Since the legend input is missing from the Loki datasource it is not possible to do set it up this way.
-Since I already have the `lat` and `long` available directly from the query, I also tried to use the Location Data as a table, the setup ended up looking like:
+Since I already have the `lat` and `long` available from the query, I also tried to use the Location Data as a table, the setup ended up looking like:

 {{< picture "loki-table-fail" "Setup of the Loki datasource as a table" "50%" >}}